asis45/computer-vision/README.md

 # computer-vision

-Files includes face detection implementation ,drawing shapes in images and a neural network model to classify clothing in images.
+Here we have working Python code for face detection implementation ,drawing shapes in images and a neural network model to classify clothing in images.